NRDD-constraints/NRDD/README.md

 The output of <code> sigma_nucleon_bound(**inter, mchi, r**) </code> corresponds to the results of [arXiv: 1805.06113](https://arxiv.org/abs/1805.06113) (updated to the XENON1T bound in [arXiv: 1805.12562](https://arxiv.org/abs/1805.12562)) with the exception of the long-range interaction terms with a photon propagator.

+The package can be tested by typying:

+python NRDD_constraints-example.py

+in the same directory containing NRDD_constraints.py and NRDD_data.npy.
+NRDD_constraints-example.py requires matplotlib to plot the output.

 # Citation